From Bulgarian Monasteries to Music

 Iconographic Bulgarian art, whose highest peak was during the XII and the XIII centuries in the age of the second Bulgarian kingdom, could keep active and highly rich even in the years of the Ottoman Empire.
 Wall paintings gained a good reputation during those times (e.g. in Bojana church) and, as in the case of icons, in the XVIII century, go from the Byzantine influence to the Western Baroque.

-Painter K. Shturkelov who specializes in watercolor, the works by N. Petrov, who communicates deep poetry and feelings, the fabulous images in the works of S. Seferov, the bright colours by G. Genkov, the fine profiles by B. Angelushev, as well as the particular shapes of A. Dalchev and V. Rashidov.
-Of course this is just a small portion of the national pictorial wealth.
-There are art galleries in most important Bulgarian cities, private or state, which allow the traveller to have direct observation of the works by different Bulgarian artists.
+Painter K. Shturkelov who specializes in watercolor, the works by N. Petrov, who communicates deep poetry and feelings, the fabulous images in the works of S. Seferov, the bright colors by G. Genkov, the fine profiles by B. Angelushev, as well as the particular shapes of A. Dalchev and V. Rashidov.
+Of course, this is just a small portion of the national pictorial wealth.
+There are art galleries in most important Bulgarian cities, private or state, which allow the traveler to have direct observation of the works by different Bulgarian artists.

 Architecture and other Art Manifestations

 Bulgarian culture began in Thrace, whose pieces of art saw the light near the Black Sea coastal line and the Thracian plains.
 After that, the Byzantine influence was preponderant between the centuries VIII and XIV.
 Although most medieval constructions were destroyed, the reconstruction of the cyclopean walls in Liska, the model of the round church in the museum in Preslav, and the restorations of Tsarevets in Tarnovo show us the splendor of the historic significance of Bulgarian art.

 The Renaissance was the golden age for architecture religious in the monastery of Rila, civil in Koprivchtitsa or in the old Plovdiv.
 Kolju Fitchev (1800-1881), made a number of monuments, especially in Tarnovo.